brillout/wildcard-api/examples/typescript/readme.md

-This example showcases the usage of Wildcard and TypeScript with backend types used directly in the frontend code!
+This example showcases the usage of Telefunc and TypeScript with backend types used directly in the frontend code!

 <p align="center">
   <a href="#typescript">